Kirby01/AutoLevel2/README.md

 PDC Program Dependent Compression.
-No Latency.<br><br>
-Use gain into plugin to obtain more compression.
+No Latency.Use gain into plugin to obtain more compression.